DaveCasey/OpenTrons/README.md

 SPECIAL PROJECTS:
 * UI/UX is for playing with user interface and user experience everything
-* USB-TOO is for making the recipes run over a USB connection, not just the Bluetooth connection, shouldn't take too long
+* USB-TOO is for making the Recipes run over a USB connection, not just the Bluetooth connection, shouldn't take too long
 * BOOM->SERVICE is for moving the BOOM functionality and some of the guts of MAINACTIVITY into the BETABOTSERVICE so recipes run nicely in the background.